Last Updated on November 9, 2021 by Marco C.

 It’s crucial to learn to regulate the temperature in order to start your saltwater aquarium properly.

-Adding The Fish To Your Saltwater Aquarium
+Adding the Fish to Your Saltwater Aquarium

 Adding the fish is a delicate process because they’re vulnerable animals, but it’s the last step to start your saltwater aquarium.
 You can’t just let them swim around your aquarium immediately, they need to acclimatize first!
 That’s why the acclimatization process can take over a day and you need to do it carefully and patiently.